torvalds/linux/Documentation/gpu/vkms.rst

 - Writeback connector.
 This is useful for testing compositors if you don't have hardware with writeback support.

 - As a v4l device.
-This is useful for debugging compositors on special vkms configurations, so that developers see what's really going on.
+This is useful for deging compositors on special vkms configurations, so that developers see what's really going on.

 Prime Buffer Sharing